-Nowadays, advertisements play an increasingly decisive role in the sale of products.
-It is usually no longer possible to generate sales within the first few days of a product’s launch without the placement of advertisements on Amazon.
-By generating sales via Amazon advertisements, sales also ultimately increase, the products’ sales histories improve and the products improve their organic Amazon rankings.
+Nowadays, advertisements play a decisive role in the sale of products.
+It is often no longer possible to generate the first sales in just a few days without displaying advertisements on Amazon.
+By generating sales via Amazon ads, sales also increase, the sales history develops positively and your own products improve their organic Amazon ranking.

 Promotions / Discounts

-By creating promotions such as "Buy 2 products and get a 10 % discount", an additional incentive is created for customers to buy more than one item.
-This generally leads to an increase in the Average Order Value (AOV), and improvements to the sales history.
+By creating promotions such as "Buy 2 products and get 10 % discount", an additional incentive is created for customers to buy more than one item.
+This leads to an increase in the Average Order Value (AOV) and therefore a positive sales history.

-By launching temporary offers on Amazon, sales and purchase probabilities can be increased in the short term which can lead to improvements in ranking in the longer term.
+By applying temporary offer prices on Amazon, sales and purchase probability can be increased in the short term, which can also lead to a ranking improvement in the short term.